tverdokhlebd/MinedIn/README.md

 - Web
 - Android
 ---
-if you have any questions please contact me by email tverdokhlebd@gmail.com.
+If you have any questions please contact me by email tverdokhlebd@gmail.com